-- 2. Anand Kuchibhotla, President/CEO, is a visionary, inspiring, renowned, and well accomplished individual in the American Indian community.
+Anand Kuchibhotla, President/CEO, is a visionary, inspiring, renowned, and well accomplished individual in the American Indian community.
 After having several senior management positions in the corporate world of Fortune 500 companies, he turned to become a social entrepreneur.
 He founded Silicon Andhra in 2001, a non- profit organization with goals to create cultural identity for the next generation youth, mainly living in the USA.
 Anand intends to create opportunities for next generation youth to understand their roots and contribute for the betterment of the world.
 He led several initiatives that are having long lasting societal impact for generations to come.
 He made significant impact in the communities in the USA and India through different socio-cultural and academic activities.
 Today Silicon Andhra activities span across the continents and its academic footprint has more than 10,000 students.
-Anand is recognized and honored for his leadership and creativity by several organizations. - 3.
+Anand is recognized and honored for his leadership and creativity by several organizations.

 Dr. Amy Catlin-Jairazbhoy received her Ph.D. from Brown University and her Master's from Yale University.
 Her research, writing, teaching, curatorial activities, and multi-media publications often have an applied focus, aimed at community development of minority traditions, especially in diasporic settings.
 She served as curator and presented the first concert and lecture tour outside India with a group of African-Indian Sidi performers from Gujarat, in September 2002, traveling with them in England and Wales.
 Her recent publications include Sidi Sufis: African Indian Mystics of Gujarat (Apsara Media 2002: 79-minute CD), the volume co-edited with Indian Ocean historian Edward Alpers, Sidis and Scholars: Essays on African Indians (New Delhi: Rainbow Publications, 2003), the DVD The Sidi Malunga Project (2004), the DVD From Africa to India: Sidi Music in the Indian Ocean Diaspora (with Nazir Ali Jairazbhoy, 2003), and the DVD Music for a Goddess (2008).
-Catlin- Jairazbhoy currently serves as an adjunct professor at UCLA. - 4.
-Dr. Elizabeth Griego retired in July 2013 as vice president of student life/professor of higher education at the University of the Pacific after working in higher education for 41 years.
-Throughout her career, she partnered with faculty to build community, foster learning, develop student leadership, design high impact practices, and mentor students, faculty, and staff.
-For the last several years, she has consulted with over 20 universities on preparation for accreditation, program review, strategic planning, student affairs evaluation, and executive coaching.
+Catlin- Jairazbhoy currently serves as an adjunct professor at UCLA.